PDF's and JPEGS can be uploaded as they are.

 RGB files will be converted to CMYK this will affect colour.

-Due to the tight production schedules we don't print Pantone or spot colours.
+Due to the tight production schedules we don't print spot colours.

 Artwork Set Up: